 Balkans Travel Guide: Best Spots to go Hiking in the Balkans

 Nowhere else in Europe is it as easy to immerse yourself into the wilderness while on a beach holiday as it is in the Balkans.
-If, however, you are specifically looking for a outdoorsy holiday destination, you should check out the best hiking destinations in the Balkans below.
+If, however, you are specifically looking for an outdoorsy vacation destination, you should pick up your best backpack, strap on your comfiest travel shoes and check out the best-hiking destinations in the Balkans below.

 Durmitor National Park, Montenegro

 Both a UNESCO World Heritage Site and a national park, the Durmitor massif lies in northwestern Montenegro and consists of towering mountain ranges, deep valleys, and beautiful mountain lakes.
 Surrounded by canyons on three sides, including the Tara River Canyon (Europe’s deepest ravine), the park offers world-class hiking opportunities.